awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

    For information about creating an Oracle DB instance, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.

-   For information about modifying an Oracle DB instance, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+   For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Configuring SQL\*Plus to Use SSL with an Oracle DB Instance<a name="Appendix.Oracle.Options.SSL.ClientConfiguration"></a>